 Although similar in some ways to individuals that uphold the good, those motivated by a responsibility of power are less idealistic and more flawed but more likely to seek a balance between the obligations of their civilian lives and their self-imposed commitment to aid others.

-Individuals that seek justice ‘the system’ is flawed and that it is up to them to ensure that justice is served regardless of who stands in their way.
+Individuals that seek justice maintain that ‘the system’ is flawed and that it is up to them to ensure that justice is served regardless of who stands in their way.

 Individuals governed by this motivation found themselves in a position where power was thrust upon them, often painfully on both physical and psychological levels.
 They believe that normal life is no longer possible and, consequently, they try to make the best of their situations until such time as their abilities can be removed or neutralized.